Is Snowboarding Hard? Here’s The Harsh Truth…

 When I took a snowboard lesson or was being taught by my uncle, it sometimes seems as if they were speaking another language.

-Once I started accumulating simple tricks to help me become a better snowboarder, I started improving.
 Here are the best ones that I have heard over the years (including instructors) that made sense to my brain:

 - Look forward and focus on where you want to go.

-- Stop looking at your feet–they aren’t going anywhere.
+- Stop looking at your feet – they aren’t going anywhere.

 - Leaning into your back foot isn’t going to make you go slower; don’t be afraid to lean forward into the slope.